21 – Other business

 Back to game development

-I think I will be able to squeeze a few hours per week in when I am fully up to speed, probably end December.
+I think I will be able to squeeze a few hours per week in when I am fully up to speed, maybe end December.
 It always takes me a few weeks to acclimate and get my schedule aligned.
 And there are a lot of holidays in December with a lot of (exhausting) social stuff happening.

 So, stay tuned!
 See you next week.